meekmachine/ming-mind-langchain-backend/README.md

-# Claridad.ai Backend with LangChain Integration
+## 明🧠🦜⛓️🍑
+# Multi-Modal [M]ediator for [I]nterlocutive [N]oxiousness and [G]rievances
+## MING | an exploration of AI conflict mediation by The Knight Foundation School of Computing and Information Sciences at Florida International University.

-This repository contains the backend for the Claridad.ai web application, which integrates with LangChain to analyze text input and provide feedback.
+This repository contains the FastAPI backend for MING, which integrates with LangChain to analyze text input and provide feedback.

 ## Setup